Boxlight (NASDAQ:BOXL) Issues Q2 2021 Earnings Guidance

 Boxlight (NASDAQ:BOXL) updated its second quarter 2021 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of – for the period.
+The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $39 million-$39 million, compared to the consensus revenue estimate of $33.88 million.

-BOXL has been the topic of a number of recent analyst reports.
-Maxim Group reissued a buy rating and issued a $6.00 price objective on shares of Boxlight in a research note on Tuesday, May 4th.
-Zacks Investment Research raised Boxlight from a sell rating to a hold rating in a research note on Thursday, January 28th.
-Finally, Alliance Global Partners raised their price objective on shares of Boxlight from $5.00 to $5.50 and gave the stock a buy rating in a research report on Friday, March 26th.
+Several research firms have commented on BOXL.
+Maxim Group reissued a buy rating and set a $6.00 price objective on shares of Boxlight in a report on Tuesday, May 4th.
+Alliance Global Partners increased their price target on shares of Boxlight from $5.00 to $5.50 and gave the company a buy rating in a report on Friday, March 26th.

 Boxlight Company Profile